The seven Do’s and Don’ts of divorce and children

 possible.

 4. Be punctual on all visitations.
-If you have to re-
+If you have to re-schedule

-schedule be considerate and give as much notice
+be considerate and give as much notice as possible.

 6. Be cautious about introducing new partners to your